Chidinma: 2011–2019:Chidinma, standalone releases, and acting debut

 Chidinma started working on her eponymous debut studio album, Chidinma, after releasing a collaborative project with other season three finalists.
 The album was scheduled for release in the fourth quarter of 2011.
 Chidinma spoke about the album briefly and said she put a lot of energy into it.
 She worked with a number of producers, including Cobhams Asuquo, Tee-Y Mix, WazBeat and Oscar Heman Ackah.
 On 22 February 2011, she released the Sound Sultan-assisted single "Jankoliko" and "Carry You Go" as the album's first two singles.
 Both songs were written and produced by Oscar Heman Ackah.
 In an interview with the Weekly Trust, Chidinma said she was pleased with the positive response she received after releasing the songs, and is working hard to improve her craft.
 On 4 June 2011, Chidinma released the Clarence Peters-directed music video for "Jankoliko".
 She performed with Dr SID at the MTN Power of 10 Concerts, a ten-city tour that celebrated MTN Nigeria's ten-year anniversary.
 On 11 October 2011, Chidinma released "Kedike" and "Run Dia Mouth" as the album's third and fourth singles.
 "Kedike" translates to "Heartbeat" and was produced by Cobhams Asuquo.
 In an interview with Entertainment Rave, Chidinma said the song depicts love and revealed that she and her producers created its name.

 Chidinma won Best Female West African Act at the 2012 Kora Awards.
 Her award plaque was presented to her by Didier Drogba.
 In an interview with newspaper This Day, she said, "It was a huge honour to me.
 I'm grateful to God, my fans and people, who have been part of my success story.
 Winning Kora is a big achievement for me and I know it is the beginning of better things to come."
 The Clarance Peters-directed music video for "Kedike" was released on 24 January 2012.
-Nigerian singer Dammy Krane played Chidinma's love interest in the video.
-On 14 September 2012, she released the Legendury Beatz-produced single "Emi Ni Baller", which includes rap verses by Illbliss and Tha Suspect.
+Nigerian singer Dammy Krane played the singer's love interest in the video.
+On 14 September 2012, Chidinma released the Legendury Beatz-produced single "Emi Ni Baller", which includes rap verses by Illbliss and Tha Suspect.
 The song peaked at number 7 on Vanguards list of the Top 10 songs that made 2013.
 The official remix for "Emi Ni Baller", which features vocals by Wizkid, was released on 22 February 2013.
 In May 2013, Chidinma signed an endorsement deal with MTN Nigeria.
-On 10 June 2013, Chidinma released the singles "Bless My Hustle", "Kite" and "Jolly"; all three songs were produced by Tha Suspect, Del B and Wizzboy, respectively.
+On 10 June 2013, she released the singles "Bless My Hustle", "Kite" and "Jolly"; all three songs were produced by Tha Suspect, Del B and Wizzboy, respectively.
 On 12 June 2013, Capital Dreams Pictures released the music video for "Emi Ni Baller", which was directed by Clarence Peters.
 Chidinma was one of the supporting acts on the 2013 Hennessy Artistry Club Tour headlined by D'banj.